Top 4 Tips on Finding a Mentor That Will Help You Grow Your Business

 She really opened our eyes to how unique our business is and the impact it can have on helping kids develop confidence to create and experiment.
 We also learnt the power of community and creating a collaboration culture in your business.

-When we took our business online and started our membership we started learning from Amy Porterfield, online marketing expert and Stu McLaren, who is the go to for learning running a membership.
-They have made a huge impact on our business and lives and we will forever be thankful to them.
+When we took our business online and started our membership we started learning from Amy Porterfield, online marketing expert, and Stu McLaren, who is the go-to for learning how to run a membership.
+They made a huge impact on our business and lives and we will forever be thankful to them.

 Whether you are just starting out or you are growing your business, having a mentor is so important.